fig-x/fig-x.github.io/README.md

 - [ ] the design of the `Research` page: one column or two-column?
 - [ ] maybe add awards in the `Publication` page
 - [ ] test on a larger screen
+- [ ] People page - sorting should distinguish postdoc, phd, master, and undergrad

+## Notes

+- Currently, the `research`, `work with us`, and `artifact` pages all used a flyer design.
+It is specified in a weird way with two `div`s.

+- On the `Research` page, the small images are automatically added.
+The max number is 7 now.
+If there are more than 4 images, definitely take a look at the page.
+If there are more than 7 papers in an area, you need to add an entry in `index.css` (imagecard) and test it.

+- The icons are mostly hardcoded.
+If we need new icons, we need to add a line to the code.
+For consistency, please always use [Phosphor Icons](https://react-icons.github.io/react-icons/icons/pi/).

+- Fumeng has tested in major countries (US, China, Canada, UK, Japan, Korea, France, Germany, etc.).
+In China, you probably need to use VPN because the rawgithubcontent could not load and the content does not render.

 # React App